hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_blob_storage.html.markdown

 * `service_principal_key` - (Optional) The service principal key in which to authenticate against the AAzure Blob Storage account.
 Required if `service_principal_id` is set.

-* `tenant` - (Optional) The tenant id or name in which to authenticate against the Azure Blob Storage account.
+* `tenant_id` - (Optional) The tenant id or name in which to authenticate against the Azure Blob Storage account.

 ## Attributes Reference